EDUCATIONAL PHILOSOPHY

 102.R1 - Equal Educational Opportunity General Grievance Procedures

-It is the policy of the WACO Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
+It is the policy of the WACO Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
 If you have questions or a grievance related to this policy please contact Superintendent of Schools, 706 N. Pearl Street, Wayland, Iowa 52654, 319-256-6201.
 Office hours are 8:00 AM - 4:00 PM.

 Students, parents of students, employees, and applicants for employment in the school district have the right to file a formal complaint alleging discrimination.
 The district has policies and procedures in place to identify and investigate complaints alleging discrimination.
 If appropriate, the district will take steps to prevent the recurrence of discrimination and to correct its discriminatory effects on the Complainant and others.